I was born in Cornwall in 1948. I now live in London. My social origins are lower-middle class. I am a recluse.

 I worked as a community mental health advocate in a local charity for a number of years.
-I did mainly welfare rights and quite often represented clients at social security tribunals.
+I did mainly welfare rights.
+I quite often represented clients at social security tribunals.
 I retired in 2013.

 I was sexually abused as a child.
 I did not know I had been abused until my late thirties and early forties.
 I remembered the abusive events during a series of psychotic episodes.